John E. Woodward: Later career

-In May 1917, Woodward was promoted to lieutenant colonel and assigned to staff duty in the Washington, D.C. office of the Adjutant General of the United States Army.
+In May 1917, a month after the American entry into World War I, Woodward was promoted to lieutenant colonel and assigned to staff duty in the Washington, D.C. office of the Adjutant General of the United States Army.
 In August 1917, Woodward was promoted to temporary colonel and assigned to the 77th Division at Camp Upton.
 Later that month, he was assigned to command the 152d Depot Brigade at Camp Upton.

 From December 1917 to April 1918, Woodward commanded the 113th Infantry Regiment during its organization and training at Camp McClellan, Alabama.
 From April to August 1918, he again commanded the 152d Depot Brigade and also commanded Camp Upton.
 In August 1918, he received temporary promotion to brigadier general.

 From August 1918 to February 1919, Woodward commanded the 24th Infantry Brigade at Camp Devens, Massachusetts.
-The Armistice of November 11, 1918 ended the war before Woodward's brigade departed for overseas duty in France, and he commanded the 151st Depot Brigade at Camp Devens from February to April 1919.
-In February 1919, he also served as acting commander of the 12th Division.
+The Armistice with Germany on November 11 ended the war before Woodward's brigade departed for overseas duty in France, and he commanded the 151st Depot Brigade at Camp Devens from February to April 1919.
+In February 1919, he also served as acting commander of the 12th Division, the 24th Brigade's parent formation.
 In March 1919, he returned to the permanent rank of lieutenant colonel.

-Woodward served with the 42nd Infantry Regiment at camp Upton from May to August 1919.
+Woodward served with the 42nd Infantry Regiment at Camp Upton from May to August 1919.
 He was a student at the United States Army Command and General Staff College from August 1919 until graduating in June 1920.
 In July 1920, he was promoted to permanent colonel.
 From August 1920 to June 1921, he was a student at the United States Army War College.
 He attended the Institute of Politics at Williams College in 1923 and 1924.
 After graduating, he served on the War Department General Staff until June 1925.

 In June 1925, Woodward was assigned as adjutant of the First Corps Area in Boston.
 In August 1929, he was posted to duty as adjutant of the Second Corps Area at Governors Island, New York.
 He retired in May 1934 after reaching the mandatory retirement age of 64.
-In 1930, the U.S. Congress enacted a law permitting World War I general officers to retire at the highest rank they held, so when Woodward retired he was promoted to brigadier general on the retired list.
+In 1930, Congress enacted a law permitting World War I general officers to retire at the highest rank they held, so when Woodward retired he was promoted to brigadier general on the retired list.